Valter Piedade

 IEEE/CVF International Conference on Computer Vision (ICCV), 2025

-Project page · Paper · Video · Poster
+Project · Paper · Code · Video · Poster

 Highlight paper (2.3%)

-SAC-GNC is a novel adaptive annealing strategy for Graduated Non-Convexity (GNC) which integrates sample consensus into the classical GNC framework.
-The addition of sample consensus improved robustness and reduced dependence on predefined parameters.
-The effectiveness of this approach was demonstrated in 3D registration and pose graph optimization tasks.
+SAC-GNC is a novel adaptive annealing strategy for Graduated Non-Convexity (GNC) that integrates sample consensus into the classical GNC framework.
+The addition of sample consensus improves robustness and reduces dependence on predefined parameters.
+The effectiveness of this approach is demonstrated in point cloud registration and pose graph optimization tasks.

 • 2024